dottocarlotta/antimasks-hashtags-data-analysis/README.md

 All data comes from the Twitter API.

-link to csvs

 ### Analysis
-This document walks through the data analysis portion of the research, providing reproducible code for the key visualizations.
+⋅[This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/NoMasks-analysis.ipynb) walks through the data analysis of #NoMasks in July 2020.
+It provides reproducible code for parsing out the hashtags in the tweets and for creating key visualizations.

-Links to Github 1 and github 2.
+This document reproduces the analysis for the French #StopMasques.